uliss/pd-ceammc/mac/patches/README.txt

 This directory contains custom patches for the Tcl/Tk source trees.

-small bugfixes from newer versions may need to be backported for the Pd GUI.
+As Pd uses an older version of Tcl/Tk for backwards compatibility on macOS, small bugfixes from newer versions may need to be backported for the Pd GUI.
 This is handled in the mac/tcltk-wish.sh script by applying custom patches in this directory to either the Tcl and/or Tk source trees.